Matthew 12:7

 did not look after me.’

-44 “They also will answer,
+44 “They

-these, you did not do for me.’46 “Then they will go away to eternal punishment, but the
+least of these, you did not do for me.’46 “Then they will go away to eternal punishment, but the

 righteous to eternal life.”